 • How and where do I find a tutor?
 University College sponsors the Tutoring Services Center where tutoring is available to all Marshall University students.
 Tutoring Services is located in Laidley Hall Room 101.
 Students may request a tutor online or submit a “Request a Tutor” form.
 Students may request a one-time tutoring appointment or a recurring weekly appointment.
 Appointments are typically scheduled for one hour.

 • How and where do I find help with my writing skills?
 The Writing Center is available to assist students with any stage of the writing process.
 Assistance is also available to help students with library research skills.
 For more information and hours of operation, visit the Writing Center site.

 • How do I find an internship?
-The Office of Career Services can assist students in finding internships and other job-related opportunities.
+The Office of Career Education can assist students in finding internships and other job-related opportunities.
 To schedule an appointment, call 304-696-2370.

 • Where may I talk to a counselor about personal issues?
 Licensed professional counselors are available on campus to students in need of assistance.
 There is no charge for their services.
 Counselors are available for appointments during regular business hours and walk-in hours are also available.
 View an up-to-date schedule online or call 304-696-3111.
 For after-hours emergencies, an on-call counselor is available by calling 304-696-3111 or by calling MUPD at 304-696-HELP (4357).

 • Where can I find help getting involved on campus?
 Marshall University provides hundreds of opportunities to students who want to get involved.
 There are academic student organizations, Greek organizations, other social student organizations, special interest student organizations, intermural sports, opportunities for peer mentoring, community service opportunities, and more.
 For additional information on student involvement opportunities, contact the Office of Student Activities at 304-696-2290 or firstname.lastname@example.org.